Backward Production Scheduling

 - Check the option for "Create MOs for missing products".

 - Click Book all items and confirm.

-- The Manufacturing Orders have been created for missing products using backward scheduling to be available latest on the due date.
+- The software tries to create Manufacturing Orders for missing products using backward scheduling, so they would be available latest on the delivery date.

 To utilize backward scheduling in Customer Orders, turn ON the option Backward Scheduling: Yes at Settings -> System settings -> Software settings.